nachazo/scryfalldler/README.md

 ```

 ## Example commands
+Of course you can combine parameters, also using short or large reserved words, all listed in "Help" section (or type `php scryfalldler`).
 * This will download "Commander 2017" set cards (in large size) and zip to "C17.zip" in base folder:
   * `php scryfalldler -s c17`
 * This will download "Commander 2017" set cards and zip to "C17.zip" in specified folder: